nenadcubic/REPO/gui/ARHITECTURE_GUI.md

 5. **Operational safety** (health, restart, failure modes)

 If a future request does not mention Redis impacts, it is considered **incomplete** and must be updated.

+Bit-maps note (v1):
+- Bit-maps are preset metadata only (no Redis keys, no TTL, no atomicity).
+- Matrix hover must use already-fetched element flags (no extra Redis calls per hover).

 ---